 What to do in Bwindi Impenetrable forest National Park.

-Gorilla tracking/trekking; This is the most popular activity in Bwindi.
+This is the most popular activity in Bwindi.
 Being the most popular activity, one needs to secure a gorilla permit in time about 90 days before their arrival date for tracking gorilla.
-Gorilla permits costs $700 per permit and each permit admits one person into the pack.
-You can inquiry about promotional permits.
-Each gorilla family is tracked by 8 people a day.
+In addition, gorilla permits cost $700 per permit and each permit admits one person into the pack.
+Also, you can inquiry about promotional permits.
+Each gorilla family has by 8 people a day.
 This is to avoid frustrating the gentle giants since they are in their natural habitat.
-One is given one hours to experience the gorillas but must observe 7 meters distance to avoid human to gorilla or gorilla to human transmission of diseases.
+One receives only one hour to experience the gorillas.
+Additionally, he/she must observe 7 meters distance to avoid transmission of diseases.

-Gorilla Habituation Experience; This habituation experience creates a more valuable encounter of gorillas.
-The experience is aimed at making gorillas spend more time with humans.
+This habituation experience creates a more valuable encounter of gorillas.
+The aim of this experience is for gorillas to spend more time with humans.
 The habituation experience enables visitors to spend a maximum of 4 hours when they come in contact with the gorillas.
 The is a very spectacular experience.
-Four people are allowed for this activity and requires booking 6 months in advance.
+Only four people can take part in this activity at a time and requires booking 6 months in advance.

 Given it’s bio-diversity, the park is a home to over 350 species of birds with over 23 Endemics and 90% of the Albertine Rift endemics.
 Some of the Birds include; Blue-headed sunbird, Short-tailed Warbler, Handsome francolin, Rwenzori batis, Dusky Twin spot, Tit hylia and also a home to the seven IUCN red listed birds such as; African Emerald Cuckoo, common Bulbul, Red-headed bluebill, White -bellied Robin chat, African Black Duck, Shelley’s Crimson-wing, Dwarf Honey Guide etc.

 Batwa Trail Cultural Experience;